 A Little About Me

 Holiness was bigger then than now, and Sam wanted to be holy.
 Sam wanted his family to be holy.
-So my mom says, she couldn’t even go out as a kid, let alone think about anything as unholy as dancing, movies, and the like.
+So my mom said she couldn’t even go out as a kid, let alone think about anything as unholy as dancing, movies, and the like.
 Still, she believed in the Lord, just not as radically as Grandpa Leddon.

 I feel a burden, a call, if you will, to investigate this and present what I find.